myersm0/CIFTI.jl/README.md

 This Julia package supplies functions `CIFTI.load` and `CIFTI.save` for reading and writing files of the CIFTI-2 format (https://www.nitrc.org/projects/cifti) for fMRI data, along with some convenience functions for indexing into the data matrix.

 The intended use is for simple, fast reading of CIFTI data.
 No attempt has been made to comprehensively support the CIFTI specification.
-For more complex use cases in Julia, I recommend instead using Julia's cross-language interoperability to take advantage of one of several more comprehensive implementations in other languages (see the `cifti` and `ciftiTools` R packages, `nibabel` in Python, etc).

 The `CIFTI.load` function supplied here should work for any of the common CIFTI filetypes (dtseries, dscalar, ptseries, dconn, etc).
 If you have a CIFTI filetype that's not supported, please send me a sample (anonymized and containing only synthetic data) and I'll add support for it.